HyphaeDesignLab/geoserver-geonode-utils/README.md

 You can list a directory, a file, or both, or multiple of both as arguments and the script will upload all files of type .shp, .geojson, .tif as individual datasets.
 Zip archives will be auto-unzipped and its contents will be uploaded according to the same rules.

+Script will complain if the AUTH access token expires or is missing.
+It will ask you to re-run `auth.sh run`

+#### Output of Uploader

+Once uploaded all dataset(s) info is saved to *`uploads.log`*.
+The log file will presist and keep getting appended more info to it from subsequent uploads.
+No information can get lost.

+The data saved to `uploads.log` is dataset ID, dataset URL and dataset Embed URL